vercel/next.js/examples/with-sentry-simple/README.md

 This is a simple example showing how to use [Sentry](https://sentry.io) to catch & report errors on both client + server side.

 - `_app.js` renders on both the server and client.
 It initializes Sentry to catch any unhandled exceptions
 - `_error.js` is rendered by Next.js while handling certain types of exceptions for you.
-It is overriden so those exceptions can be passed along to Sentry
+It is overridden so those exceptions can be passed along to Sentry
 - `next.config.js` enables source maps in production for Sentry and swaps out `@sentry/node` for `@sentry/browser` when building the client bundle

 **Note**: Source maps will not be sent to Sentry when running locally (because Sentry cannot access your `localhost`).
 To accurately test client-side source maps, please deploy to Now.